mspnp/aks-baseline-regulated/docs/additional-considerations.md

 The ingress controller implemented in this reference implementation is relatively simplistic in implementation.
 It's currently using a wild-card certificate to handle default traffic when an `Ingress` resource doesn't contain a specific certificate.
 This might be fine for most customers, but if you have an organizational policy against using wildcard certs (even on your internal, private network), you may need to adjust your ingress controller to not support a "default certificate" and instead require ever workload to surface their own named certificate.
 This will impact how Azure Application Gateway is performing backend health checks.

+## Pin image versions

+When practical to do so, do not reference images by their tags in your deployment manifests, this includes version tags like `1.0` and certinally never mutable tags like `latest`.
+While it may be verbose to do, prefer referring images with their actual image id; for example `my-image:@sha256:10f9714876074e25bdae42bc9ed6fde9a7758706-09fa-474c-86bd-eb7a95ae21ec`.
+This will ensures you can reliably map container scan results with the actual content running in your cluster.

+You can extend the Azure Policy for image name to include this pattern in the allowed regular expression to help enforce this.

+This guidance should also be followed when using the Dockerfile `FROM` command.

 ## More Strict NSGs

 The NSGs that exist around the cluster node pool subnets specifically block any SSH access attempts only allow traffic from the vnet into them.
 As your workloads, system security agents, etc are deployed, consider adding even more NSG rules that help define the type of traffic that should and should not be traversing those subnet boundaries.
 Because each nodepool lives in its own subnet, you can apply more specific rules based on known/expected traffic patterns of your workload.